 Tejada, Laura (University of Bern)

-Ms. Tejada is in the 3rd year of her PhD, and planning to schedule the final presentation of her thesis, “Biofuel Boom and Land Concentration in Coastal Peru: Dynamics of Exclusion and Reactions from Below”, for 2017.
+Ms. Tejada completed her thesis on “Biofuel Boom and Land Concentration in Coastal Peru: Dynamics of Exclusion and Reactions from Below”, in 2017.

 Mr. Tschopp is developing a thesis titled “Quinoa production in the Lipez Region: Employment opportunities, asset accumulation and struggle for natural resources”.
 He has concluded the first phase of fieldwork and is currently drafting articles that constitute part of his Thesis.